elix/elix.org/content/SlidingCarousel.md

 The user can move between items with touch, the mouse, the keyboard, or a trackpad.
 For a carousel that supports the same types of navigation, but without arrows or dots, see [SlidingPages](SlidingPages).

 `SlidingCarousel` uses a [SlidingViewport](SlidingViewport) to render the items.
 The left/right arrow buttons are provided by [ArrowDirectionMixin](ArrowDirectionMixin), and the small dots at the bottom of the carousel are provided by [PageDotsMixin](PageDotsMixin).
+It's possible to wrap `SlidingViewport` with just arrows (if you don't want dots) or just page dots (if you don't want arrow buttons); see the demos of those mixins for examples.

 `SlidingCarousel` incorporates [LanguageDirectionMixin](LanguageDirectionMixin) so that it can flip the order of items in right-to-left languages.
 See that page for a demonstration.